ckapelonis02/mosaic-sam2/README.md

 └── masks/    # Binary masks (.png) with tesserae as white (255)
 ```

+The dataset used in this project is available at https://huggingface.co/datasets/ckapelonis02/mosaics-images.

 ## Training

 The `train_sam2` function is the core of fine-tuning SAM 2.
 For details check the `train.py` module.